josephquested/redux-breakout/README.md

    `public/components/FamilyMember.js`

-Inside of FamilyMember.js, we're going to write some basic code to display in our render, including the name of our family member as a *prop*, and we're going to set their initial mood state:
+Inside of FamilyMember.js, we're going to write some basic code to display in our `render`, including the `name` and `id` of our family member as `props`, and we're going to set their initial `mood` state:

 ```
 // FamilyMember.js